LibreCAD/docs/ref/coordinates.rst

     :scale: 67
     :alt: Absolute & Relative Cartesian Coordinates

-When using cartesian coordinates for example, to set a 75 unit above and 65 units to the right of the previous point, use "@75,65".
-In this example, if the previous point was set at 20 units from 0 horizontally and 45 vertically from the origin (20,45), setting the next point @75,65 relative to 20,45, using @75,65 would result in a point at 100 units from 0 horizontally and 100 vertically (100,100 absolute).
+When using cartesian coordinates for example, to set a 75 units above and 65 units to the right of the previous point, use "@75,65".
+In this example, if the previous point was set at 20 units and 45 vertically (20,45) from the origin (0,0), setting the next point @75,65 relative to 20,45, using @75,65 would result in a point at 100 units horizontally and 100 vertically (100,100 absolute).

 .. figure:: /images/byAbsCoorRelPolar.png